 View all the reviews in one place instead of visiting each platform individually and use this information to decide if a show is worth pitching or not.

-Rephonic provides full transcripts for episodes of Suspicious Minds: AI and Psychosis.
+Rephonic provides full transcripts for episodes of Suspicious Minds: AI and the Apocalypse.
 Search within each transcript for your keywords, whether they be topics, brands or people, and figure out if it's worth pitching as a guest or sponsor.
 You can even set-up alerts to get notified when your keywords are mentioned.

 1. Ryan Manning